makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 - **ClipperMomJob:** `0xc3A76B34CFBdA7A3a5215629a0B937CBDEC7C71a`
 - **OracleJob:** `0xe717Ec34b2707fc8c226b34be5eae8482d06ED03`

-For more information on these keeper jobs and the parameters listed please refer to the DssCron [Github repo](https://github.com/makerdao/dss-cron).
+For more information on these keeper jobs and the parameters listed, please refer to the DssCron [Github repo](https://github.com/makerdao/dss-cron).

 ### Scope Defined Parameter changes